-in which $\alpha$ controls the intensity of the change, and the latent direction $\mathbf{u}$ determines the semantic of the edit.
+where $\alpha$ controls the intensity of the change, and the latent direction $\mathbf{u}$ determines the semantic of the edit.

-The goal is to find an editing direction $\mathbf{u}_c$ that mainly changes parts of the generated image corresponding to a mask given by a pretrained semantic segmentation model $\mathbf{s}_c(\mathbf{x})$ where $c$ determines the desired object to edit in the image.
-Based on this, we can write the localization score as where $i, j$ iterate over spatial dimensions and $\overset{\downarrow}{\tilde{\mathbf{s}_c}} (\mathbf{x}, \mathbf{x}^{edit})$ is the average of the two semantic segmentation masks down-sampled to the resolution of the corresponding layer.
-This objective function measures the proportion of feature map change inside the semantic segmentation mask.
-Our final objective function is calculated by simply summing up the localization scores for all layers in the generator network.
+Our goal is to find an editing direction $\mathbf{u}_c$ that mostly changes parts of the generated image corresponding to a binary mask given by a pretrained semantic segmentation model $\mathbf{s}_c(\mathbf{x})$ where $c$ indicates the desired object to edit in the image.
+Based on this, we can write the localization score as where $i, j$ iterate over the spatial dimensions and $\overset{\downarrow}{\tilde{\mathbf{s}_c}} (\mathbf{x}, \mathbf{x}^{edit})$ is the average of the two semantic segmentation masks down-sampled to the resolution of the corresponding layer.
+This objective function measures the proportion of the change in the featuremap that happens inside the semantic segmentation mask.
+Our final objective function is calculated by simply summing up the localization scores for all intermediate layers in the generator network.
 Unlike \cite{lowrankGAN} that only aims to achieve localized change in the generated image, we also encourage the intermediate featuremaps to only change locally.
 This allows us to achieve a larger variety of edits than \cite{lowrankGAN}.
 For example, we can change both hairstyle and hair color, while \cite{lowrankGAN} cannot manipulate hairstyle.